nummacway/gb300/README.md

 Despite the undocumented support for SMS and options to make GG games work, you aren't that lucky with the other Sega consoles.
 If you change the GB300's BIOS to display them or change the extension (it doesn't matter which of these you do, with the exception of a very few SG-1000 games), the following things will happen:
 * Sega CD games (`.bin` or `.cue`) will load indefinitely/freeze the console, even the tiniest and/or single-image ones (Ishii Hisaichi no Daiseikai, around 10 megabytes – the largest GBA games are 32 megabytes).
 * Most Sega 32X games will not display anything at all, even if you put the correct BIOS in the root or Roms directory.
 A few games will display "something":
-  * _Knuckles' Chaotix_ (both regional versions) display an error message.
+  * Both versions of _Knuckles' Chaotix_ display an error message.
   * _NBA Jam: Tournament Edition_, _Star Trek: Starfleet Academy - Starship Bridge Simulator_ and _WWF Raw_ display glibberish.
   * _Mars Check Program Version 1.0 (SDK Build) (Set 2)_ and _Toughman Contest_ display a green screen.
   * _Mars Check Program Version 1.0 (SDK Build) (Set 1)_ and _WWF WrestleMania: The Arcade Game_ display a red/orange screen.
 * Most SG-1000 games will "load".
 (The games that don't load will freeze the device, e.g. Champion Baseball 40kB.)
 There is no video (black screen), but audio is fine.
 Buttons are also fine.
 (Note that applications like Home Basic likely don't have sound, so you can't tell if they're loading or not.)
-[SG to GG/SMS conversions]((https://www.smspower.org/forums/post103058#103058)) do _not_ work.
+[SG to GG/SMS conversions](https://www.smspower.org/forums/post103058#103058) do _not_ work.
 Wenn, unless your goal is to analyse the screen tearing – _all_ these patches cause the entire screen to quickly change color.
 So: Do not try this if you're photosensitive.

 ### Game Boy